 By Carolina Kuepper-Tetzel.
 Here you can find the text.

-Taken together, these findings have clear practical implications for the learning environment at the university: Provision of lecture recordings does not affect lecture attendance, but instead plays a positive role for non-native speakers in their 1st Year.
-Furthermore, low and high achieving students benefit from the use of recordings through different processes (supplement versus substitute) depending on whether they attended many or few of the lectures in person.
-As students progress in their studies, GPA seems to stay as the most important predictor of exam performance – neither attendance or recording use predicted final exam grade.
-For 1st Year students, where lecture attendance and recordings use were both significant predictors of exam grade, lecture attendance was the stronger predictor.
+These findings have clear, practical implications for the learning environment at the university: Provision of lecture recordings does not affect lecture attendance but instead plays a positive role for non-native speakers in their 1st Year.
+Furthermore, low and high-achieving students benefit from using recordings through different processes (supplement versus substitute) depending on whether they attended many or few in-person lectures.
+As students progress in their studies, GPA remains the most important predictor of exam performance – neither attendance nor recording use predicted final exam grades.
+For 1st Year students, where lecture attendance and recording use were both significant predictors of exam grade, lecture attendance was the stronger predictor.